PROGRAMS

 Club Coaching Summary

 The Club Coach Program is designed to partner experienced Toastmasters with struggling clubs to help rebuild club membership and restore club quality.
-As a Club Coach, you objectively work with the club to identify their current areas of strength as well as opportunities for improvement.
-Together you will collaborate to regain the club’s strength, reach established goals, and form a plan for the clubs continued success.
+As a Club Coach, you objectively work with the club to identify its current areas of strength as well as opportunities for improvement.
+Together, you will collaborate to regain the club’s strength, reach established goals, and form a plan for the club's continued success.
 Serving as a Club Coach is mutually beneficial as both parties invest in the other’s growth.

 Clubs must meet the following criteria to be eligible for a Club Coach: